-The Company entered into an intercompany liquidity agreement that allows the Company and other affiliates to lend or borrow funds to meet short-term liquidity and other capital needs.
-The Company did not lend or borrow any funds during the year ended December 31, 2022 or the period from November 18, 2021 to December 31, 2021.
+The Company entered into an intercompany liquidity agreement that allows the Company and other affiliates to lend or borrow funds to meet short term liquidity and other capital needs.

 b.
 Fitness and Propriety Requirements

 i.
 Fit and Proper Process in Assessing the Board and Senior Executives